leehosung/writing_sandbox/README.md

 When an issue needs various opinions from many people, the issue will be shared to the Facebook group. https://www.facebook.com/groups/engfordev/

 ### Real-time communication
-Real-time communication will use a Gitter chat room.
+For real-time communication we will use a Gitter chat room.
 [![Gitter](https://badges.gitter.im/Join Chat.svg)](https://gitter.im/leehosung/writing_sandbox?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

 ### On-/offline meeting - webinar/ TOZ